JuanDiego34/DP-P7-SpotifyNotifier/README.md

 # 🎶 Spotify Notifier 🌟

 ## 🚀 Overview
 This innovative program enables users to seamlessly follow artists and manage playlists on Spotify.
-Receive instant notifications for new song releases by your favorite artists or when tracks are added to your playlists.
+Receive instant notifications for new song releases by your favorite artists or when tracks are added to your followed playlists.

 ## 🖥️ How to Use